Decathlon/newman-reporter-pullrequest-decorator/README.md

 `--reporter-debug` | (Optional : Default `false`) Reporter debug mode `--suppress-exit-code` | (Optional) Ensure that asynchronous github API is called before reporter termination.
 `--showOnlyFails` | (Optional : Default `false`) Show only failing assertions.
+`--reporter-pullrequest-decorator-enablecomment` | (Optional) Boolean.
+Allows you to get a comment in your pull request containing the summary of the test result.

 ---